Broken toe

 A broken toe is a common injury that's most often caused by dropping something on a foot or stubbing a toe.

 Usually, treating a broken toe involves taping it to the next toe.
-But if the fracture is severe — especially if it's in the big toe — proper healing might require a cast or even surgery to heal well.
+But if the fracture is serious — especially if it's in the big toe — proper healing might require a cast or even surgery to heal well.

 Symptoms